EDUC Courses

 CR/NC

-Prerequisite: Admission into MS in Educational Leadership and Administration Program; and the Administrative Services Credential program.
+Prerequisite: Admission into the MS in Educational Leadership and Administration Program; and the Administrative Services Credential program.

 Term Typically Offered: SP